IOPConnect

 Nominations should comprise a summary case of up to two pages, together with major citation evidence (where relevant) and may include up to two letters of support for the candidate.

-All nominations should be sent to the group’s Honorary Secretary, Tracey Berry: [email protected].
+Nominations are now open and should be sent to the group’s Honorary Secretary, Tracey Berry: [email protected].

 Winners